Statutes and regulations

 - A change of address, death, or discharge from a long term care (LTC) or supportive living facility (SLF).
 The LTC or SLF must also report any change that affects a resident's eligibility.

-DHS will establish a claim against a household that receives more SNAP benefits than it was entitled to receive.
+DHS will establish a claim against a unit that receives more SNAP benefits than it was entitled to receive.

 There are three categories of SNAP overpayments: